jigonzale04/jigonzale04/README.md

 ## 🚀 What I Do — and Why It Matters

-I work at the intersection of **business strategy, decision science, and applied AI** — translating advanced machine learning, deep learning, and generative AI into **practical systems that shape real organizational decisions**.
+I work at the intersection of **business strategy, decision science, and applied AI:** translating advanced machine learning, deep learning, and generative AI into **practical systems that shape real organizational decisions**.

 With **20+ years** spanning industry and academia across the US, Mexico, Peru, and Poland, I have led initiatives in marketing analytics, strategic planning, product development, and AI-driven decision-making.
 My work does not stop at model outputs — it ends at **decisions that drive action**.